Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 - Differential equations

-Some Master’s in Finance programs may require prerequisites in areas like: communication, mathematical tools, computer programming, and statistical and econometric applications, depending on the specialization.
+Depending on the specialization, some master’s in Finance programs may require prerequisites in areas like communication, mathematical tools, computer programming, and statistical and econometric applications.
 Students who want to work in the information technology side of trading and investments may be required to be familiar with C and C++ programming.
-Students who will focus on market research or computational and management tools will need to have taken classes in Matlab software.
-Most undergraduate students will have taken classes in physics, economics, engineering, computer science, and applied mathematics.
+Students focusing on market research or computational and management tools will need to take classes in Matlab software.
+Most undergraduate students will have taken physics, economics, engineering, computer science, and applied mathematics classes.

 - Physics